Design Arno’s life

 - water garden with gray water from kitchen

-- output from laundry machine is 90 liters of grey water, collected in a tub
+- could use output from laundry machine.
+This gives 90 liters of grey water when collected in a tub.
+This does require extra handling.

 - Use and value diversity